MicrosoftDocs/sql-docs/docs/integration-services/connection-manager/odata-connection-manager.md

  Connect to an OData data source with an OData connection manager.
 An OData Source component uses an OData connection manager to connect to an OData data source and consume data from the service.
 For more info, see [OData Source](../../integration-services/data-flow/odata-source.md).

 ## Adding an OData Connection Manager to an SSIS Package
- You can add a new OData Connection Manager to an SSIS package in three ways:
+ You can add a new OData connection manager to an SSIS package in three ways:

 -   Click the **New…** button in the **OData Source Editor**